 Sunny Hundal argues ‘if we want to turn public opinion against the Coalition’s cuts then we have to start with a proposition they won’t be immediately sceptical of’.
 Describing all cuts as ‘an attack on public services’ may be accurate, but it will be insufficient to win mainstream public opinion to our position.

 There is however much to be said for characterising most Government’s spending cuts as a ‘false economy’.
 This acknowledges that what may initially appear superficially plausible does in fact hide the true social and economic cost which we’ll be paying.
 It allows us to adopt a tone of pragmatism and experience, while our criticisms can be readily supported by evidence.

 Starting today we should also begin to reframe debate online and proactively encourage tweeters to adopt the #falseeconomy hashtag alongside tweets relating to cuts in jobs and services.
 By widely adopting this hashtag we will take one step forward in redefining this debate.
 From now on all our arguments and language must go with the grain of public thinking to maximise support.
 We simply cannot risk doing otherwise.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.